amrut-asm/diablo2-server-docker/README.md

 # diablo2-server-docker
 One tap creation of a docker image containing all the necessary components required to run a Diablo 2 private server

+## Warning: Currently, for some reason D2GS.exe uses 100 percent CPU.
+This was not the case for the images that I built manually.
+Will fix in some time.

 Used to host a Diablo II server at [nanibot.net](https://nanibot.net)

 The created docker image will have the following applications managed by Supervisor: